King County to pay $1.5 million in 2016 shooting death of pregnant Muckleshoot mother Renee Davis

 More importantly, it was the impetus for the passage of a state Senate bill sponsored by Sen. David Frockt, D-Seattle, that changed a state law that prohibits people who were engaged in the commission of a felony from filing state personal injury claims.
 The deputies claimed Davis intended to assault them with the handgun when they killed her.
 The new law, signed by Gov. Jay Inslee in May, requires additional proof for officers to meet that defense.

-That issue was at the heart of a decision by a King County Supreme Court judge to dismiss the case, and an initial decision by Division One of the Washington Court of Appeals to uphold that ruling.
+That issue was at the heart of a decision by a King County Superior Court judge to dismiss the case, and an initial decision by Division One of the Washington Court of Appeals to uphold that ruling.
 However, the appeals court reversed itself and reinstated the lawsuit, saying the jury should decide whether Davis actually intended to assault the deputies, given her mental state and the fact that her gun was unloaded.

 “We’re extremely pleased with this outcome, given that this case was on life support just a year ago,” said Galanda, the plaintiff’s lawyer.
 “The family is feeling a lot of gratitude.”